Make sure this part fits

 Q:

-What tools are required to replace the pilot bearing on Chevrolet Silverado 3500?
+What tools are required to replace the clutch pilot bearing for the 2007 Chevrolet Silverado 3500 Classic?
 Posted by Customer

 A: